On the role of geometric phase in the dynamics of elastic waveguides

 The physical perspective of fiber bundles modeling position- or parameter-dependent systems suggests that varying the base coordinate (e.g., position on an elastic body) alters the fiber coordinate (e.g., displacement vector at that position).
 The process of varying an element of the fiber bundle by moving the base coordinate along a curve on the base manifold and recording the associated change in the fiber coordinate is known as \textit{parallel transport}.
 The rule relating the change in fiber coordinates to the change in base coordinates is known as a \textit{connection}.

 Figure~\ref{fig:connection} illustrates parallel transport on the fiber bundle of Fig.~\ref{fig:manifold-FB} using two (contrived) connections.
 The first connection does not change the fiber coordinate during the parallel transport of an element of the fiber bundle (Fig.~\ref{fig:connection}a).
 Such a connection is said to be \textit{flat}.
-The second connection, in general, changes the fiber coordinate during the parallel transport of an element $u_2$ of the fiber bundle along the loop $L$ does not change it.
-Figure~\ref{fig:connection}b).
+The second connection, in general, changes the fiber coordinate during the parallel transport of an element of the fiber bundle (Fig.~\ref{fig:connection}b).
 Such a connection is said to be \textit{curved}.
 In particular, the connection in Fig.~\ref{fig:connection}b increases the fiber coordinate in proportion to the unwrapped winding angle of a path about point $P$.
-The change in fiber coordinate after parallel transport of an element $u_2$ of the fiber bundle around a loop in the base manifold is known as a \textit{holonomy} ($\g$ in Fig.~\ref{fig:connection}b).
+The change in fiber coordinate after parallel transport of an element of the fiber bundle around a loop in the base manifold is known as \textit{holonomy} ($\g$ in Fig.~\ref{fig:connection}b).

 The appearance of a holonomy depends on the nature of the fiber bundle (either trivial or nontrivial) and on the curvature of the connection (either flat or curved).
 Three representative examples from geometry are discussed in Fig.~\ref{fig:parallel-transport}.